uwuser/MCsim/README.md

 ```
 # Simulator Output

 Upon finishing a trace file from core under analysis (REQ0), the simulation will end and the stats will be printed.
 This includes the worst case latency of the READ/WRITE (open/close) requests as well as the simulation time and bandwidth.
-In order to track the operation of the controller at each clock cycle, you may enable the debug flag.
+In order to track the operation of the controller at each clock cycle, you may enable the debug flags.
 The debug format is consist of two format; one for the requests, and the other one for commands.
+Notice that, the stats assume that the cores are in order.
+In case of using OoO cores, the stats must be modified according to the WC definitions.

 # Simulation time reproduction